-We design, manufacture and market casino table games and electronic jackpot bonusing system platforms played in land-based and cruise ship gaming establishments.
-The game concepts and the bonusing systems associated with these games are typically protected by patents, trademarks and/or copyrights.
-We market our products and license our intellectual property via our own sales force to approximately 262 casinos throughout North America and to cruise ships worldwide.
-Our revenues come primarily from recurring royalties received from our clients for the licensing of our game content and other fees paid based upon our electronic platforms' performance.
-Additionally, we receive revenue as reimbursement from the sale of our associated products
+The Company designs, manufactures and markets casino table games and electronic jackpot bonus system platforms played in land-based and cruise ship gaming establishments.
+The game concepts and the bonus systems associated with these games are typically protected by patents, trademarks and/or copyrights.
+The Company markets its products and licenses its intellectual property via its own sales force to casinos throughout North America and to cruise ships worldwide.
+Revenues come primarily from recurring royalties received from casinos for the licensing of the Company's game content and other fees paid based upon the performance of its electronic platforms.
+Additionally, the Company receives revenue as reimbursement from the sale of its associated products.